bgachara/bgachara.github.io/posts/operating_systems.md

   - Hyperthreading / Multithreading.
     - duplicates register state to make a second thread allowing more instructions to run.
+    - Traditional implementation strategy
+      - One PCB (process struct) per process
+      - Each PCB constains (or stores pointers to) each thread's TCB.

   - What happends when thread blocks on I/O?
   - How do we initialize TCB and Stacks?